 10. Karen Conflict (1949-Present; 67 years ongoing)

-The Karen Conflict is the longest civil war in the world, having had started in 1949 and is still seen ongoing.
-The Karen Conflict involves the Karen people, one of the largest ethnic groups in South-East Asia, who have been fighting since ages long past for a separate Karen nation of their own in Myanmar (Burma.
+The Karen Conflict is the longest civil war in the world, having had started in 1949 and is still ongoing.
+The Karen Conflict involves the Karen people, one of the largest ethnic groups in Southeast Asia, who have been fighting since ages long past for a separate Karen nation of their own in Myanmar (Burma).
 The two main participants in this civil war are the Karen National Union and the Burmese Tatmadaw.
 The former is a political organization of the Karen people, equipped with an armed wing (the Karen National Liberation Army), and the Tatmadaw to the official military organization of Myanmar.
 The conflict is being primarily fought in the Karen state of Myanmar, which was established by the Burmese government in 1952.
-The conflict has resulted in thousands of casualties over the years, and has caused many Karen to flee into neighboring countries from their own.
+The conflict has resulted in thousands of casualties over the years and has caused many Karen to flee into countries neighboring from their own.

 9. Dutch War for Independence (1568-1648; 80 years)

 The Eighty Years' War, also known as the Dutch Revolt, spanned a period of 80 years between 1568 and 1648.
 The period was marked by the revolt of the Seventeen Provinces in the Netherlands against the Spanish King.
 Towards the beginning of the Revolt, the king’s forces managed to subdue the rebels and suppress the rebellion.
 However, the rebellion grew stronger and, in 1572, the rebels conquered Brielle, proving a major defeat to Spain.
 Finally, in 1648, the Seventeen Provinces achieved independence as the United Provinces of the Netherlands, otherwise known as the Dutch Republic.

 8. Seleucid-Parthia War (238 BCE-129 BCE; 109 years)